Large Geometry Ion Micro Probe Facility

 - Earliest Solar System Evolution

-Studies of chondrules, CAI, star dust and achondrites using stable isotopes and extinct radiogenic isotope systems, such as Mn-Cr, and Al-Mg to constrain solar nebula events. - Extra-terrestrial Geochemistry
+Studies of chondrules, Calcium-Aluminium-Inclusions (CAIs), star dust and achondrites using stable isotopes and extinct radiogenic isotope systems, such as Mn-Cr, and Al-Mg to constrain solar nebula events. - Extra-terrestrial Geochemistry

 Planet and planetesimal formation and alteration research relies heavily on in situ isotope micro analysis.
-The age and effects of impacts, thermal history of Lunar samples from NASA and Martian meteorites have been studied by CAMECA ion probes.
+The age and effects of impacts, thermal history of Lunar samples from NASA and Martian meteorites have been studied.
 Mn-Cr studies of Fe-rich olivine in meteorites provides time constraints on weathering processes in asteroids. - Sample Return Missions

-Oxygen and Chromium isotope ratios can identify the parental material and nebular source region of micro grains brought back by sample return missions, such as Hyabusa II.
-The CAMECA IMS 1300HR3 is the ideal instrument to analyse Martian samples brought back to Earth by the Mars Sample Return mission in 2033. - Early Earth Atmosphere
+Oxygen and chromium isotope ratios can identify the parental material and nebular source region of micro grains brought back by sample return missions, such as Hyabusa II.
+The Curtin instrument is ideal for analysing Martian samples to be brought back to Earth by the Mars Sample Return mission in 2033. - Early Earth Atmosphere

-The CAMECA 1300Hr3 provides C, O and S isotope measurements of that can be coupled with SHRIMP geochronological constraints to study the effect of major global geological events on the biosphere, i.e. glacial epochs, Large Igneous Province flood basalts eruptions and mass extinction events. - Biogeochemistry and Paleontology
+The CAMECA 1300HR3 provides C, O, and S isotope measurements of that can be coupled with SHRIMP geochronological constraints to study the effect of major global geological events on the biosphere, i.e. glacial epochs, major volcanic eruptions, mass extinction events and anthropogenic impacts on the environment. - Biogeochemistry and Paleontology

-C, O and S isotopes allow scientists to identify and study early Earth bacteria, stromatolites, and eukaryotic organisms.
-Similarly, these isotopes can be applied to the study of higher order life forms, such as foram, algae, vascular plants, molluscs, corals, arthropods, chordates (vertebrate teeth and bones). - Volcanology
+Carbon, O, and S isotopes allow scientists to identify and study early Earth bacteria, stromatolites, and eukaryotic organisms.
+Similarly, these isotopes can be applied to the study of higher order life forms, such as forams, algae, vascular plants, molluscs, corals, arthropods, chordates (vertebrate teeth and bones). - Volcanology

-CAMECA U-Th disequilibria ages allows us to the study the recent eruption history of active volcanoes and assess the eruption hazards of potential super-volcanoes. - Ore Deposit formation and evolution
+Accessory mineral U-Th disequilibria ages allow us to the study the recent eruption history of active volcanoes and assess the eruption hazards of potential super-volcanoes and their geothermal resources. - Ore Deposit formation and evolution

-Li, C, O, S and Pb isotopes are often used in research into ore localisation, ore sources, and ore remobilisation, and the CAMECA IMS 1300HR3 will aid ore deposit exploration by Australian and international mining companies. - Sedimentology
+Lithium, C, O, S and Pb isotopes are often used in research into ore localisation, and at high spatial resolution, these isotopes can identify ore sources remobilisation processes.
+The CAMECA IMS 1300HR3 supports ore deposit exploration by Australian and international mining companies and provides isotopic fingerprinting for assuring sustainable supply chains. - Sedimentology

 Constrain the early diagenetic history of sedimentary systems using stable isotopes of datable diagenetic minerals, such as xenotime and apatite. - Metamorphism and Crustal Fluid Flow